 The RFS property covered under the DTSC Order consists of 96 acres of uplands used for academic institutional activities (Upland Area), approximately 7.5 acres of tidal salt marsh (Western Stege Marsh), and 5.5 acres marsh edge habitat and transition area (Transition Area) (Tetra Tech 2008).
 The Upland Area is bounded by Meade Street and Hoffman Boulevard to the north, South 46th Street to the east, the Transition Area to the south, and Meeker Slough and Regatta Boulevard to the west.
 The Transition Area is bounded to the north by the Upland Area at the location of a buried, former seawall that is believed to have been the edge of the historic mudflats and to the south by Western Stege Marsh at the 5 foot elevation upper extent of the marsh (National Geodetic Vertical Datum 29 [NGVD] 29).
 The Transition Area is believed to consist entirely of artificial fill placed on historic mudflats.
-Western Stege Marsh is bounded by the Transition Area to the north, the RFS connector trail to the south, and Meeker Slough and Marina Bay housing development to the west (see Figure B-2).
-Western Stege Marsh is used as a small isolated area of artificial fill known as the Island that occupies 0.425 acres and is surrounded by tidal marsh (see Figure B-3).
+Western Stege Marsh is bounded by the Transition Area to the north, the RFS connector trail to the East Bay Regional Park District Trail (Bay Trail) and Eastern Stege Marsh to the east, the Bay Trail to the south, and Meeker Slough and Marina Bay housing development to the west (see Figure B-2).
+Western Stege Marsh includes a small isolated area of artificial fill known as the Island that occupies 0.425 acres and is surrounded by tidal marsh (see Figure B-3).